Conceptualization and Treatment Based on a Brain Model

 Register for the GoToWebinar recording using the link you had received via email.

-On the day of the webinar, you will be able to join the presentation via the GoToWebinar link you have received via email.
+This is an on-demand webinar, you will be able to join the presentation anytime, via the GoToWebinar link you have received via email.